Great White (1981 film): Lawsuit

 Universal Pictures attempted to block the distribution by Film Ventures before its U.S. premiere on 5 March 1982, but the request was denied in U.S. District Court.
-However, about a month into release, federal judge David V. Kenyon ruled the film was too similar to Jaws, and The Last Shark was subsequently pulled from American theaters.
+However, on 5 April 1982, about a month into release, federal judge David V. Kenyon ruled the film was too similar to Jaws, and The Last Shark was subsequently pulled from American theaters.

 Release

 Theatrical

+Great White was released April 2, 1981 in Rome, Italy.
+The film was the 72nd highest-grossing film of the 1980–1981 season.

 The film was released as Great White in the United States (before it was pulled from theatres there) and as Shark in the United Kingdom.
-The film also enjoyed a good response in Italy, where it became the 72nd highest-grossing film of the 1980–1981 season.

 Home media

 On March 5, 2013, RetroVision Entertainment released the film on DVD, marking the film's first ever official home release in the United States.
 The film featured a restored print and the DVD's bonus features included the short documentary Great White: The Legacy – 30 Years Later and rare theatrical trailers.
 The DVD was Region 0, limited to only 500 copies, and could only be purchased online.

-A version of the movie with a RiffTrax commentary was made available on 17 June 2016.